 The Comboni Missionaries (or Verona Fathers as we were more commonly known before the Canonization of our Founder, Daniel Comboni, on October 5th 2005) regard the health, safety and well-being of every person as an absolute priority given that as Catholics we believe every human being has a value and dignity which comes directly from having been created in the image and likeness of God.
 In the area of Safeguarding, the Comboni Missionaries in England and Wales are aligned with the Safeguarding Commission of the Diocese of Arundel and Brighton, who provide advice and guidance on practical issues and on following the Policy and Procedures of the national Catholic Safeguarding Advisory Service (CSAS).

-If you have a concern with regard to Safeguarding, you can contact our Safeguarding Representative in the United Kingdom, Rev. Antonio Benetti mccj, or Mr. Philip Wright, the Safeguarding Coordinator of the Diocese of Arundel and Brighton:
+If you have a concern with regard to Safeguarding, you can contact our Safeguarding Lead in the United Kingdom, Rev. Antonio Benetti mccj, or Mr. Philip Wright, the Safeguarding Coordinator of the Diocese of Arundel and Brighton:

 Rev. Antonio Benetti mccj,

 Comboni Missionaries (Verona Fathers),

 CONTACT DETAILS FOR SUPPORT AGENCIES IN THE FIELD OF SAFEGUARDING IN THE CATHOLIC CHURCH IN ENGLAND AND WALES